Understanding mitral regurgitation

 Protecting your heart’s future

-If left untreated, up to 57% of people with a leaky mitral valve may not survive past 1 year.
+If left untreated, up to 57% of heart failure patients with a leaky mitral valve may not survive past 1 year.6

 Treatment options for mitral regurgitation include: